 Rising Tide Fair Trade offers a business model with people and planet in mind.
 In creating our original designs:

 When possible, materials for our bags are purchased from local markets by independent business women or created from upcycled textiles and finished in cruelty free leather (from naturally deceased animals).

-Rather than using a system of mass production, our bags are produced in a fair trade cooperative, which has a lower impact on the environment.
+Rather than using a system of mass production, our products are produced in a fair trade cooperative, which has a lower impact on the environment.
 Our first priority in shipping is ensuring your bag arrives on time and without any damage.
 When possible, we ship with gently used or recycled materials and request that our customers continue the cycle.

 Our bags are made one at a time by artisans paid a fair wage and treated with dignity and respect.
 Our designs use traditional, local techniques of production adding a modern twist to encompass block printing and handloom woven patterns.